 UAB IT offers an extensive library of software for free or at discounted pricing, including antivirus software, Microsoft Office products and more.
+Microsoft Office products are available to students for free through their Office 365 accounts, along with free storage on OneDrive.
 Through UAB's relationship with Dell, many computer products are available at a discount to students (and parents on behalf of students).
-Visit uab.edu/it/students and select from the available resources for more detail.
+Visit uab.edu/it/students and select from the available resources for more details.

 UAB maintains several student computing labs which are open to all current students with a valid BlazerID.
 For locations and hours, visit uab.edu/it/labs.

 The online directory contains contact information for students, faculty, staff and all UAB entities: uab.edu/directory.

 The Higher Education Opportunity Act (HEOA) includes provisions to reduce the illegal uploading and downloading of copyrighted works through peer-to-peer (P2P) file sharing of movies, videos, music, etc. More information, including how UAB detects and responds to illegal downloading activity, can be found at uab.edu/it/heoa.

 Individuals who use UAB technology resources are required to read the Acceptable Use Policy in its entirety.
 This and other IT policies, standards and best practices can be found on the UAB IT website: uab.edu/it/policies.

 Students can register their cell phone for various notifications from around campus.
 From notifications about postings in the learning management system, to reminders about registration deadlines, to being able to reset your BlazerID password remotely (24x7)...it all starts with registering your cell phone and selecting which services you want to take advantage of.
 Visit uab.edu/enotify and sign up today.